lesiak/snippets-of-knowledge/AWS.md

   > 1. Remove the member account from the old organization.
   > 2. Send an invite to the member account from the new organization.
   > 3. Accept the invite to the new organization from the member account.
+  >
+  > To join the old organization's management account to the new organization, complete the following steps:
+  > 1. Remove the member accounts from the organization.
+  > 2. Delete the old organization.
+  > 3. Invite the old management account to the new organization as a member account.

 - [How to Use AWS Organizations to Automate End-to-End Account Creation](https://aws.amazon.com/blogs/security/how-to-use-aws-organizations-to-automate-end-to-end-account-creation/)
   > - AWS Organizations API to create accounts